aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/asposewordsprintdocument/_index.md

 ```

 Gets how non-colored pages are printed if the device supports color printing.

+ **Remarks:**

 Doesn't affect booklet printing.

 **Returns:**
 int - How non-colored pages are printed if the device supports color printing.
 The returned value is one of [ColorPrintMode](../../com.aspose.words/colorprintmode/) constants.